 Craig Cummings

-Dr. Craig Cummings, Associate Professor of Music Theory, came to Ithaca College in 1989.
-He has been Chair of the Department of Music Theory, History, and Composition since 1997.
+Dr. Craig Cummings, Professor of Music Theory, came to Ithaca College in 1989.
+He served as Chair of the Department of Music Theory, History, and Composition from 1997 to 2016 and as Interim Dean of the School of Music in 2012–2013.

 Education